JJ/hoborg/text/text.md

 fellows, but also the occasional whitey coming up the plank and helping us unload our shit to the docks.
-No shortage of workers was available, indeed, and we had everything ready at the harbour in less time that it usually took to unload a train.
+No shortage of workers was available, indeed, and we had everything ready at the harbor in less time that it usually took to unload a train.

 It was all for the sake of workers' union and stuff, so we were expected to join the demonstration that was going to take place as soon as the parade was ready.
 A demonstration with elephants, the world hadn't seen the like of it before that.
-It was going to be awesome, but I wan't going to participate in it, since just the cages and floats and artists were participating in it, we roustabouts went straight to the circus grounds to take care of laying out the circus grounds, set up the big top and all the rest of the business we
+It was going to be awesome, but I wasn't going to participate in it, since just the cages and floats and artists were participating in it, we roustabouts went straight to the circus grounds to take care of laying out the circus grounds, set up the big top and all the rest of the business we